jaymoulin/docker-jdownloader/.github/ISSUE_TEMPLATE.md

 will, however, reopen it if you later provide the information.

 PLEASE REMEMBER THAT I'M NOT PART OF JDOWNLOADER NOR DOCKER TEAMS!

+REALLY IMPORTANT
+As Jdownloader logs are REALLY verbose, always use <details><pre>PASTED LOGS</pre></details>
+syntax to make your issue readable.
+As a reminder, I AM NOT PART OF THE JDOWNLOADER TEAMS so if you're willing to paste your logs, you probably want to ask JDownloader support at https://support.jdownloader.org/ (only if you didn't find help on their forum)

 For more information about reporting issues, see https://github.com/jaymoulin/docker-jdownloader/blob/master/CONTRIBUTING.md